A Melbourne comedian and a Sydney-based lifestyle blogger go to California...

 LA is absolutely my favourite place to eat.
 I’d highly recommend it anyway, but even more so if you’re travelling with a fussy eater.
-They will have nothing to complain about if you take them to Grand Central Market in Downtown LA because there is genuinely everything you can imagine.
+They will have nothing to complain about if you take them to Grand Central Market in Downtown LA, because there is genuinely everything you can imagine.
 A bazillion types of delicious cuisines!
 Whether you just want a teenie little snack or you feel as though you could eat a horse and come back for the jockey, Grand Central Market is where it’s at.

-What is your favourite neighbourhood in LA to explore?
+What's your fave LA neighbourhood to explore?

-I feel like LA is a country unto itself, like there is about a thousand cities in there so it’d be impossible to pick just one.
+I feel like LA is a country unto itself, like there is about one thousand cities in there, so it’d be impossible to pick just one.
 For first timers, wandering down the Venice Beach Boardwalk is a pretty fun thing to do.
-It’s exactly like what you would imagine L.A. to be and you can easily spend hours there eating, looking at the ocean and the shops along Abbot Kinney Boulevard.
+It’s exactly like what you would imagine LA to be and you can easily spend hours there eating, looking at the ocean and the shops along Abbot Kinney Boulevard.
 I recommend getting something to eat, parking yourself on a bench and get stuck into some deep people watching.
 If you want good LA people watching, Venice Beach is where it’s at.

 What LA cultural experience would you recommend Aussies check out?

 I mean, LA IS a cultural experience.
 You could do all the proper touristy stuff, the Hollywood tours in particular are all good fun!
 One of my favourite places is the Getty Museum – I go there every time I’m in LA.
 Whether you like art, design, very slow light rails or booze, the Getty is a must.
 I recommend getting yourself a spritz, sitting on a balcony and looking over that big ol’ city.
-She’s so pretty and after a couple spritzes, she’s even prettier!
+She’s so pretty and after a couple of spritzers, she’s even prettier!

 Where can you find quality stand-up comedy in LA?